 - Prescription opioids

-So ‘does kratom show up on drug tests?’
+So ‘does kratom show up on a drug test?’
 To sum it up, a test will only find kratom if it is explicitly testing for kratom — and it is extremely uncommon (and pricey) for tests to do so.

 Still Worried?
 Other Considerations for Kratom Drug Screening

-Despite the extreme rarity of testing for kratom, it always pays to be safe.
+Despite the extreme rarity of a kratom drug test, it always pays to be safe.
 If you’re worried that your employer or other drug screening agency might be looking for kratom, here are a few things to consider.

 Who is Performing the Drug Screening?